johndoe31415/gerberpeek/README.md

 Note that the order of the "--script" parameter is important, the later options override earlier specified ones.

+## Caveat
+Gerber is a rather messy format and I don't claim that gerberpeek is able to read and correctly interpret all Gerber files.
+In fact, I've just implemented barely enough to properly show some Circuitmaker and KiCAD Gerber files.
+That said, many Gerber backends do not adhere to the specification fully and instead have custom clauses here and there that gerberpeek could choke on.
+If you have such a Gerber package, please open a ticket and submit all relevant files so I can have a look.

 ## License
 GNU-GPL 3.